Picovoice/picovoice/sdk/react/README.md

 This will set `isLoaded` and `isListening` to false.

+You do not need to call `release` when your component is unmounted - the hook will clean up automatically on unmount.

 ## Custom Keyword and Contexts

 Create custom keywords and contexts using the [Picovoice Console](https://console.picovoice.ai/).
 To use them with the Web SDK, train the keywords and contexts for the target platform WebAssembly (WASM).
 Inside the downloaded `.zip` file, there will be a `.ppn` or `.rhn` file which is the keyword or context file in binary format.

 Similar to the model file (`.pv`), these files are saved in IndexedDB to be used by Web Assembly.
 Either `base64` or `publicPath` must be set for each file to initialize Picovoice.
 If both are set, Picovoice will use